-Whatever you like doing you can raise money to help.
-Take part in one of our events or create your own.
-5. Give money Big or small, every penny helps.
-To make a one-off donation see over.
-Please fill in your personal details Do not let the taxman Mr/Mrs/Miss/Other keep your money Name Surname Do you pay tax?
+Date / Do not let the taxman keep your money Do you pay tax?
 If so, your gift will be worth 25% more to us - at no extra cost to you.
 All you have to do is tick the box below, and the tax office will give 25p for every pound you give.
-I am a UK tax payer and I would like Macmillan Cancer Support to treat all donations I make or have made to Address Postcode Phone Email Please accept my gift of £ (Please delete as appropriate) I enclose a cheque / postal order / Charity Voucher made payable to Macmillan Cancer Support Macmillan Cancer Support in the last 4 years as Gift Aid donations until I notify you otherwise.
-OR debit my: Visa / MasterCard / CAF Charity Card / Switch / Maestro Card number Valid from Expiry date I understand that if I pay less Income Tax and/or Capital Gains Tax than the amount of Gift Aid claimed on all my donations in that tax year it is my responsibility to pay any difference.
-I understand Macmillan Cancer Support will reclaim 25p of tax on every £1 th I give.
-Macmillan Cancer Support and our trading companies would like to hold your details in order to contact you about our fundraising, campaigning and services for people affecte Issue no Security number by cancer.
+I am a UK tax payer and I would like Macmillan Cancer Support to treat all donations I make or have made to Macmillan Cancer Support in the last 4 years as Gift Aid donations, until I notify you otherwise.
+I understand that if I pay less Income Tax and/or Capital Gains Tax than the amount of Gift Aid claimed on all my donations in that tax year it is my responsibility to pay any difference.
+I understand Macmillan Cancer Support will reclaim 25p of tax on every £1 that I give.
+Macmillan Cancer Support and our trading companies would like to hold your details in order to contact you about our fundraising, campaigning and services for people affected by cancer.
 If you would prefer us not to use your details in this way please tick this box.
 In order to carry out our work we may need to pass your details to agents or partners who act on our behalf.
-Signature If you would rather donate online go to macmillan.org.uk/donate Date / /
+If you would rather donate online go to macmillan.org.uk/donate

-This booklet is about talking with people when you have cancer.
+Please cut out this form and return it in an envelope (no stamp required) to: Supporter Donations, Macmillan Cancer Support, FREEPOST LON15851, 89 Albert Embankment, London SE1 7UQ This booklet is about talking with people when you have cancer.
 It is for anyone who has been diagnosed with cancer.
 The booklet explains why it is important to talk about cancer and who you might want to talk to.
 It also has practical tips for having a conversation.
 We have other booklets for carers, family or friends.
 At Macmillan, we give people with cancer everything we've got.
 If you are diagnosed, your worries are our worries.
 We will help you live life as fully as you can.
 For information, support or just someone to talk to, call 0808 808 00 00 or visit macmillan.org.uk Would you prefer to speak to us in another language?
 Interpreters are available.
 Please tell us in English the language you would like to use.
 Are you deaf or hard of hearing?
 Call us using Relay UK on 18001 0808 808 00 00, or use the Relay UK app.

 Need information in different languages or formats?
 We produce information in audio, interactive PDFs, easy read, Braille, large print and translations.
 To order these, visit macmillan.org.uk/otherformats or call our support line.